meteor/meteor/docs/source/commandline.md

 You can use your own templates for scaffolding your specific workloads.
 To do that, you should pass in a template directory URL so that it can copy it with its changes.

-<h3 id="meteorgenerate-template-rename"> how to rename things?</h3>
+<h3 id="meteorgenerate-template-rename"> How to rename things?</h3>

 Out of the box is provided a few functions such as replacing ``$$name$$``, ``$$PascalName$$`` and ``$$camelName$$``

 these replacements come from this function:

-_note that scaffoldName is the name that you have passed as argument_
+_Note that scaffoldName is the name that you have passed as argument_

 ```js
 const transformName = (name) => {